theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/xtract-for-alteryx-performance.md

 ### Factors for Performance Measurements

-Performance measurements for Xtract for Alteryx must be specific to each individual system.
+Performance measurements for {{ productName }} must be specific to each individual system.
 The following factors must be considered:
 - Network latency
 - Data volume